 I usually don't get very excited about drills.
 I have had several corded and cordless drills.
 They did the job, and that's about as much as I can say.

-Recently, when I upgraded my workbench table top, I needed to drill a series of ¾″ holes into the bench top to hold bench dogs.
+When I upgraded my workbench table top, I needed to drill a series of ¾″ holes into the bench top to hold bench dogs.
 Having just sweated over adding the new maple top to my bench, I didn't feel like risking boring holes in it with a cheap spade bit, so I purchased a good quality ¾″ HSS brad point.
 The only problem was that all of my drills are 3/8″ and this bit has a ½″ shank.
 Well, okay, that's not really a problem … it's an opportunity to get a new tool!

 I looked at what was available in ½″ and decided that this was a good opportunity to take a leap and get one of the new Lithium-Ion cordless drills.
 After doing my usual research I chose the Makita BHP454 18V LXT ½″ Hammer Driver-Drill (every review I read rated it the best of the Li-Ion drills).
 You can see it below standing on the new table top next to a bench dog (clamped to the side of the table in a simple maple jig.